 The terms Leasehold and Freehold are used in connection with land property.
 They represent two different ways in which properties can be owned.
 One of the first problems which people come across when buying a house is understanding the difference between leasehold and freehold.
 They may take wrong purchasing decisions without understanding the difference between these terms.

 Difference Between Freehold & Leasehold

-- Freehold confers full rights of ownership of the property and the land on which it stands to the buyer whereas in case of a leasehold property, the buyer does not become the owner but only gets the right to live in the property.
-In other words buyer of lease hold property will be owner of the structure but the ownership of land underneath the property will belong to that agency who has granted lease hold rights such as D.D.A., Land and Development Office, Municipal Corporation of Delhi, Directorate of Industries, Slum & J.J./Delhi Shelter Board etc.
+- Freehold confers full rights of ownership of the property and the land on which it stands to the buyer whereas in case of a leasehold property, the buyer does not become the owner but only gets the right to enjoy the property.
+In other words, buyer of lease hold property will only be a Tenant/Lessee and the ownership of the property will belong to that agency who has granted lease hold rights such as D.D.A., Land and Development Office, Municipal Corporation of Delhi, Directorate of Industries, Slum & J.J./Delhi Shelter Board etc.

 - Buyer of a leasehold property has to bear additional annual Lease money/Ground rent costs whereas a freehold property buyer does not have to make any such payment except Property tax payable to the Municipal Corporation by all the property owners of freehold as well as lease hold property.

 - The ownership of a Freehold property is transferred forever whereas, in case of a leasehold property, it is for a fixed period of time mentioned in the lease deed of the property.
 Generally the lease is granted for 99 years.